goldenrye/monolake/docs/index.md

 {!README.md!}

-# Welcome to Lumache's documentation!
+# Welcome to Monolake's documentation!

 **Lumache** (/lu\'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
 It pulls data from the